Here are some ideas on how to enjoy a Boston Vacation in January:

 Take a Food Tour or Chocolate Tour with Off The Beaten Path Food Tours

 We run our Food Tours and Chocolate Tours year-round for a reason: they’re fun, life goes on in the winter, and our friendly guides are excited to meet you.
-We even added an indoor Lowell Mill No 5 Specialty Food Tour which is a cool hands-on adventure.
+Our Harvard Square Chocolate Tour is currently running, and Harvard Square is so romantic in the snow!
 So check the Tour Calendar for something fun going on this week.
 We’ll bring the smiles and the handwarmers!

 World-Class Sports Games: Celtics or Bruins are going strong